dragonfly-science/github-mirroring/README.md

 Github mirroring
 ================

-Simple script to mirror all of an organization's github repositories.
+Simple python script to mirror all of an organization's github repositories.
+In addition additional dependency is [[requests|http://docs.python-requests.org/en/latest/index.html]]

-This script was designed to keep our local gitolite server in sync with repositories on our github account so that we can confidently remove old projects from github.
+This script was designed to keep our local gitolite server in sync with repositories, but it will also let you just archive your github repositories locally.

 See this medium post for details -